 Grab our five-page printable bucket list that includes all the best things to do in Vermont!

 Follow us on social media!

-Gabriel Reed is a college student and occasional freelance writer and photographer from Southern Vermont.
-He has spent time as an editor and reporter for Keene State College’s student newspaper, The Equinox, and also enjoys writing fiction for pleasure.
+Gabriel Reed recently graduated from Keene State College with a degree in English and is a writer and photographer from Southern Vermont.
 In his free time, Gabe enjoys spending time outdoors and pursuing his love for fantasy stories, medieval aesthetics, and grilled meats.